Croydon Central: Boundaries

-Croydon Central covers the central and eastern parts of the London Borough of Croydon, one of the Borough's three seats.
+Croydon Central covered the central and eastern parts of the London Borough of Croydon, one of the Borough's three seats.
 It is bordered by Croydon North and Croydon South, as well as Beckenham to the east.

 The seat was redrawn in the 1997 redistribution, taking in territory from most of the pre-1997 Croydon Central constituency (losing Waddon ward to the redrawn Croydon South) and part of the abolished Croydon North East constituency.
 It covered an area that was Croydon South constituency until 1974 when part of Surrey East was incorporated into a new Croydon South constituency, following the creation of the London Borough of Croydon in 1965.